aschuessler/rrl_ml_kinematic_modeling_origami_joint/README.md

 This allows for integration with Unity drone simulation through ROS.

 ## License
-This project is licensed under the ???.
+This project is licensed under the GPL-3.0 License.